Doctor of Philosophy in Theological Studies (PhD)

 - The time limit for the degree program is seven years (14 semesters).
 For more information regarding degree deadlines for PhD students, please consult the PhD handbook.

-Required Colloquia: To better accomplish the aims of the PhD program, all entering students are required to participate in a year-long series of colloquia during the first year of their program.
-Students register for TF 901 in the fall and TF 902 in the spring, and the colloquia cover research methods, teacher training, and professional identity.
-The colloquia are graded on a pass/fail basis each semester on the basis of the student’s active participation, reading, and any writing or research assignments required from time to time throughout the colloquia.
-By completing this two-semester colloquia sequence, doctoral students:
+Required Colloquia: To better accomplish the aims of the PhD program, all entering students are required to participate in a series of colloquia during the first semester of their program.
+Students register for TF 903 A1 in the fall, and the colloquia cover research methods, teacher training, and professional identity.
+The colloquia are graded on a pass/fail basis on the basis of the student’s active participation, reading, and any writing or research assignments required from time to time throughout the colloquia.
+By completing this colloquia sequence, doctoral students:

 - Will become familiar with primary doctoral-level research methods in the study of scripture, theology, history, and the social sciences with special attention to library research strategies and digital resources appropriate to those primary methods;